Leticijak/candidate-repo/README.md

     Database knowledge(NoSQL/SQL, Graph)
     AWS

-# Prerequisites
+### Prerequisites

     Node Installed
     Git Installed
     Browser

-# Installing

-# Interview Prerequises
+### Interview Prerequises

 Camera, we'd like to see with whom are we going to work (must!)
 Sharing Screen is mandatory during the short coding interview.
 Code editor on one side and browser on the other.

-# Importance: Visual indentification is important to us.
+### Importance: Visual indentification is important to us.
 Minors are applying for jobs etc. We will call you with a video enabled.

-    Example Screen during the interview

 # About Interview Questions and Test itself